Welcome to our School Meals Service

 We encourage you to order school meals for your child, but you do have the option of providing them with a packed lunch instead.
 It is also possible to order school meals for some days, and bring packed lunches on other days.
 However, we have found from experience with our own children that it is often easier for parents and children if there is a commitment to school lunches every day.

 All school trips are listed on the school website – so please check before you order a lunch.
-We do not refund for school trip days, however, you can collect your childs lunch from the kitchen for that day – or if the kitchen has enough notice we will provide your child with a packed lunch for the trip.
+We do not refund for school trip days, if you have booked a hot meal we will supply a packed lunch for your child.

 Sickness – What happens if my child is sick and I have paid for their dinner?